DeirdreHegarty/Msc_Project/research/thesis_draft_1.md

 | Some, but not all | 40.00%    |

-Tab.1: Did the application successfully identify the object(s) in your image?
+Table 1: Did the application successfully identify the object(s) in your image?

 | Answer choices | Responses |